-General Considerations - It should be recognized that often the Forensic Odontologist is often not involved in the initial examination and collection of the Bitemark evidence.
-This does not necessarily preclude the ability of the Forensic Odontologist to render a valid opinion.
-The below listed methods are not meant to be an all-encompassing list of preservation methods; however, it does list those methods that are used by the Diplomates of the ABFO.
-The use of other methods of documenting the Bitemark evidence should be in addition to these techniques.
+General Considerations - The Forensic Odontologist is often not involved in the initial examination and collection of the bitemark evidence.
+This does not preclude the ability of the Forensic Odontologist to render a valid opinion.
+The methods listed below are not intended to be an all-encompassing list of documentation methods.